-Pregnancy is a marathon.
+Exercise Pregnancy is a marathon.
 Adopting a regular exercise routine now will help you develop the strength and endurance needed down the road.
 You'll thank yourself later.
 Regular exercise will help you:

-Use this time as motivation to eliminate unhealthy habits from your lifestyle such as alcohol consumption, smoking, and any illegal drugs.
+Cut It Out Use this time as motivation to eliminate unhealthy habits from your lifestyle such as alcohol consumption, smoking, and any illegal drugs.
 Also, if necessary, why not begin weaning yourself from caffeine because once you become pregnant, your doctor may ask you to eliminate it altogether.